kyma-project/control-plane/docs/kyma-environment-broker/03-03-runtime-operations.md

 - Return an error, which interrupts the entire process, or
 - Repeat the entire operation after the specified period.

-The timeout for processing an operation is set to `24h`.

 > **NOTE:** It's important to set lower timeouts for the Kyma installation in the Runtime Provisioner.

 ## Provisioning